-Every time the calendar turns to a new year, millions of Americans make a resolution, get up from their couches and purchase a membership at a local gym.
+Every time the calendar turns to a new year, countless Americans make a resolution, get up from their couches and purchase a membership at a local gym.

-And that commitment to get in shape lasts — for a month or two.
-Alas, 73 percent of all people who make New Year’s fitness resolutions eventually return to their slothful ways, according to a study from Harris Interactive.
+That commitment to get in shape might last … for a month or two.
+Alas, 73 percent of people who make fitness-related New Year’s resolutions end up giving up before reaching their goals, according to a study by Harris Interactive.

-But it doesn’t have to be that way.
-Following are six tips for keeping your New Year’s resolution to get fit.
+Don’t let this be your fate.
+Following are six tricks for keeping your New Year’s resolution to get fit.

 1. Keep your goals small and specific